jjaakko/fake-news-classifier/index.markdown

 Our balanced performance measures for Model-B were: Accuracy: 0.63, Precision: 0.375, Recall: 0.61, F1: 0.465).
 This improved our recall dramatically albeit at the cost of precision (and less importantly accuracy), however the overall F1 for the balanced Model-B was also dramatically better.

-## Future work
+## Future Work
 We plan to improve our performance.
 To see more technical next steps, please see our [technical report](link to technical report).
-The future work items we can talk about here are as follows:
+The future-work items we can talk about here are as follows:
 * We want to figure out how to extract the relevant story out from other stories (as discussed above with Ghidora) or advertising.
   All indicators are that this is a project in and of itself but we would be looking to employ existing technologies so we can focus on the stories themselves.
 * Our hypothesis is that one way we can improve the models with respect to the stories is to exclude all the words the occured only once.